2025 Vejen municipal election

+from Venstre, would win the mayoral position.

 Background

 Following the 2021 election, Frank Schmidt-Hansen from the Conservatives became mayor for his first term.
-Schmidt Jensen will attempt to be re-elected for a second term.
+Schmidt Jensen would to be re-elected for a second term.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Vejen Municipality had 27 seats in 2025.